isomerpages/nyp-sirs/_digital-programmes/digital-mentorship-programme-dmp/boost-your-business-with-social-commerce.md

 ---
-title: 'Boost Your Business with Social Commerce'
+title: Boost Your Business with Social Commerce
 permalink: /digital-programmes/digital-mentorship-programme/boost-your-business-with-social-commerce
-breadcrumb: 'Boost Your Business with Social Commerce'
+breadcrumb: Boost Your Business with Social Commerce
-third_nav_title: 'Digital Mentorship Programme (DMP)'
+third_nav_title: Digital Mentorship Programme (DMP)
 ---
 <img src="/images/images-2021/DigitalProgrammes-DMP-SocialCommerce.png" style="width:100%;">

 <p>Social media platforms such as Facebook and Instagram are permanent companions for most Singaporeans these days as we see 76%* of our population being active users.